ebrunkn/step-by-tech-node/readme.md

 ### On Local Enviornment (Option : 1)
 1) Pull the code from Repo.
 2) Create `.env` file on project root.
-3) Configure `.env` parameteres as below / Just rename `.env.example` to `.env` and make the required changes on value:
+3) Configure `.env` parameteres as below / Just rename `.env.example` to `.env` and make the required changes on env values:
 4) Create the new MySQL DB on your machine.
 ```sh
 NODE_ENV=development